jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

-Here the plot shows the window around the peak amplitude we are measureing the period in, this window contains 5 zero-crossings which gives a reasonable estimation for period at the merger.
+Here the plot shows the window around the peak amplitude we are measuring the period in, this window contains 5 zero-crossings which gives a reasonable estimation for period at the merger.
 <br>
 The period estimated is $P_{GW} = 0.00354s$, this corresponds to a near merger gravitational wave frequency of: $f_{GW} = 282Hz$.
 This frequency is consistent with our total mass and chirp mass of the system, which is further supporting evidence of two binary black hole objects in our system.
 <br>